imvm/imvm.github.io/content/blog/using_xcodegen/index.md

 ---
 title: Using xcodegen
 date: "2019-08-26"
-description: How to make your workflow smoother.
+description: How to make your Git workflow smoother.
 ---

-WIP, Sorry!
+Ever get tired of merging .xcodeproj files?
+There are several projects on GitHub whose purpose is making that process easier.
+Xcodegen is one of those.
+Another interesting one is Tuist, which has a twist (ha ha).